Boccca2014/CodeGra.de/docs/guides/autotest-best-practices.rst

 How to use a unit testing framework?
 -----------------------------------------

-You can use a unit testing framework, by writing a wrapper script or by slightly modifying the test code, so that it outputs a score between zero and one at the end of the tests.
-In this way you can use a Capture Points test in AutoTest to capture the score of the unit tests.
+You can use a unit testing framework by using one of the wrapper scripts that we provide or by writing your own.
+The wrapper scripts write their results to a file that is read by CodeGrade to get any output, error messages, and the final score.

-For many unit testing frameworks we already have written wrapper scripts to easily and seamlessly use them in CodeGrade.
-Please contact us at `support@codegrade.com <mailto:support@codegrade.com>`_ for details.
+For many frameworks we have already written wrapper scripts to easily use them in CodeGrade.
+Check out the :ref:`Unit Test documentation
+<autotest-tests-unit-test>` for a list of supported frameworks, or contact us
+at `support@codegrade.com <mailto:support@codegrade.com>`_ if your preferred
+framework is not included so we can discuss what we can do!.

 How to integrate existing grading scripts?
 --------------------------------------------